shugaa/libdll/README.txt

-libdll is a small and portable, yet feature rich doubly linked list implementation in C. Here's some instructions on how to build and install it.
-I have tested this on Linux but it should work on pretty much any Unix like operating system.
-Also it should be rather easy to port to something else.
+libdll is a small and portable, yet feature rich doubly linked list implementation in C.

-1. Create Makefiles (cmake needed)

-    If you want to install into a non-standard location you can use CMAKE_INSTALL_PREFIX to change the destination:

-        -DCMAKE_INSTALL_PREFIX:PATH=/opt/libdll

-    You can use this cmake option to build with or without tests.
-You will need to have cunit (http://cunit.sourceforge.net/) installed in order to use
-    this:

-        -DDLL_WITH_TESTS:BOOL=TRUE

-    I would suggest building out of tree, so you might want to make yourself a build directory somewhere:

-        mkdir build
-        cd build

-    Finally run cmake with any of the above options.
-I prefixed the cmake command with the CFLAGS that I wanted to use, you will probably want to use your own ones.
-If in doubt just omit any CFLAGS:

-        CFLAGS="-march=nocona -O2 -pipe -Wall -Werror" cmake [OPTS] /path/to/libdll/src/

-2. Build

-    Running make in your build direcotory will build the shared libdll library and optionally a 'dlltest' binary which runs some unit tests on the library:

-        make

-3. Install

-    There is no need to install if for instance you just want to run dlltest. cmake will set everything up accordingly.
-Just go ahead and run test/dlltest.
-    I would suggest to do so before installing anyway.

-        make install

-4. Update your dynamic linker

-    You might need to change the ld configuration to include any custom install prefix/lib directories and rerun ldconfig.

-5. Using libdll
+this library has been written with Linux as a target operating system in mind but it'll be easy to port to something else.

+For install instructions have a look at INSTALL.txt.

-    API documentation can be found in the packages doc/ directory.
+API documentation in HTML format can be found in the doc directory.
 Also, test/dll_testcase.c should give you a pretty good impression of how to use the library.